The United Voice of the Hardwood Industry

 Washington Watch

-Welcome to the Second Session of the 118th Congress.
+Welcome to the First Session of the 119th Congress.

-• The Senate is in session this week.
+• The Senate is out of session this week.

 Image